evanx/component-validator/README.md

 ## component-validator

-Validate that an `npm` module is a lightweight ES2016 "component" according to the specification proposed here.
+Validate that an `npm` module is a lightweight ES2016 "component" according to the lifecycle specification proposed further below.

-We must support:
+### Goal

+I wish to formalise a basic component model for some of my Node projects, where I find myself re-implementing the same framework, which I wish to abstract here, and implement later.
+It handles configuration and lifecycle management sufficiently for my purposes.

+This component model must enable:
 - graceful system exit
-- 3rd-party "plugin" components
+- 3rd-party "plugin" components e.g. from independent repos on Github
+- minimum boilerplate code
 - convenient configuration
-- minimum boilerplate

-### Goal

-I wish to formalise a basic component model for some of my Node projects.
-I find myself re-implementing the same framework, which I wish to abstract and re-use.
-It handles configuration and lifecycle management sufficiently for my purposes.

-Hopefully it will satisfy my requirements for "plugins" expressed in ES2016.
-As demonstrated here, we currently `npm install` "3rd-party" modules, and use Babel to transpile them into `build/.` I've not yet applied Babel successfully for `node_modules/.`
+The implementation must satisfy my requirements for "plugins" expressed in ES2016.
+As demonstrated here, we currently `npm install` "3rd-party" modules, and use Babel to transpile them into `build/` - as I've not yet applied Babel successfully for `node_modules/.`

 ### ES2016